frederikbosch/standard-proposals/declarative-shadow-dom/adoptedstylesheets.md

 ```

 The last suggestion solves problem 1.
 When `fw-avatar` is created dynamically through `document.createElement('fw-avatar')`, it automatically adopts the `fw-avatar` stylesheet
 because its `host-for` attribute by default equals to its tag name.
+The `FwAvatar` class does not have to adopt the stylesheet anymore for the element to receive style.
+Hence,
-The framework designer can leave out the css in their component and supply default stylesheet with their library,
-like library designer have always done.
+the framework designer can supply a default stylesheet with their library, like library developers have always done, and the client of the library can choose to add that to the
+page or another stylesheet.

 Now if we would want to change the stylesheet into `my-fw-avatar`, we could decide to change the `host-for` attribute both contexts.